grid reference TL 852 643Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 CAMRA West Suffolk & Borders branch.last updated 09/01/2019

 also traded as as: One Bellhistorical era: Victorian / Edwardian

 closed 1881 or earlier

-An old-fashioned Family & Commercial inn and General Posting Establishment which also achieved considerable fame as an coaching inn.
+The Bell was an old-fashioned Family & Commercial inn and General Posting Establishment which also achieved considerable fame as a coaching inn.
 Coaches such as the "Phenomena" (Norwich to London in 14 hours), "Old Bury" (London) and "Surprise New Coach" made the Bell their terminus.
-The "Old Bury" was owned by Bell landlord, George Wicks, for many years until 1846 when the railway provided too much competition.
+The "Old Bury" was owned by Bell landlord, George Wicks, for many years until 1846, when the railway provided too much competition.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)

 (*** historic newspaper information from Bob Mitchell)